 Financial Institutions Play an Important Role

 In response to the government energy policy, domestic financial institutions have funded select projects or issued bonds and derivative products to support the development of Taiwan’s renewables industry.
-A key part of these efforts is to evaluate risks in areas such as system module safety, maturity of technologies and designs, energy-generating efficiency and maintenance costs.
+A key part of these efforts is to evaluate risks in areas such as system module safety, technology and design maturity, energy-generating efficiency and maintenance costs.

 A Truly Green Industry: Circular Economy